Skip to main content

 Fifteen Types of Mental Imagery and Vividness Ranges

-Introduction to the Proposed Framework The new framework that I have presented, designed to help with understanding mental imagery, now includes fifteen distinct modalities (or " yeda's "), each with a range of four variations in strength: aphantasia, hypophantasia, phantasia and hyperphantasia .
+Introduction to the Proposed Framework The new framework that I have presented, designed to help with understanding mental imagery, now includes fifteen distinct modalities ( what I call 'yedas'—a long story short, my mind worked backwards from the need to find language for the imagery I do possess—despite having global aphantasia—to the point I am at today, so don't worry if this doesn't make any sense, it's not important for the conversation going forward ), each with a range of four variations in strength: aphantasia, hypophantasia, phantasia and hyperphantasia .
 This results in a total of sixty variations leading to over one billion possible combinations of mental experiences.
 This expanded framework offers a deeper insight into the diverse ways our minds perceive and interact with imagery, unlocking a more detailed understanding of the mental senses.
 Neurodiversity is the norm, we all possess a unique perspective to bring to the table.
-It has taken two years and a lot of feedback from the community to be able to articulate the instant " feeling " or " knowing " I had two years ago when I discovered aphantasia and a door was opened—the topic of neurodivergence suddenly " all made sense ", as did a lo...
+It has taken ...

 The Mind’s Eye: A Conversation with Dr. Adam Zeman

 Dr. Adam Zeman is a pioneering figure in the study of aphantasia, the inability to produce mental imagery.
 In a recent discussion with him, I explored the evolving understanding of this fascinating condition, its terminology, and the spectrum of experiences associated with it.
 Dr. Zeman defines aphantasia as the lack of mental imagery .
 Initially, this definition referred solely to visual imagery (or what might be termed visual aphantasia ).
 Over time, the term has broadened to encompass deficits across multiple sensory modalities, forming what is now referred to as multisensory aphantasia .
 This includes conditions such as auditory aphantasia (the inability to imagine sounds), tactile aphantasia (a lack of imagined touch), and emotional aphantasia (the absence or reduction of emotional imagery).
 While we didn’t discuss all the possible senses, I mentioned I am aware that researchers are currently investigating up to 20 modalities.
-This number wasn’t confirmed during our discu...
+This number wasn’t confirmed during our discussion...